Afghan Taliban attack in Kabul throws peace talks into further doubt

 Adela Raz, a spokeswoman for Karzai, dismissed the suggestion that the palace had been under threat, saying any shooting had taken place far from the compound's walls.

-The Defense ministry said the assault had been aimed at the Ariana.
+The defence ministry said the assault had been aimed at the Ariana.

 In southern Afghanistan, a roadside bomb killed eight women, two children and an elderly man travelling in a minivan in southern Kandahar province on Tuesday, a spokesman for the Kandahar government said.

-(U.S. envoy had been due to meet reporters at embassy, not at the palace, paragraph 3)
+(This story was refiled to say that U.S. envoy had been due to meet reporters at embassy, and not at the palace, in third paragraph)

 (Additional reporting by Dylan Welch; Writing by Dylan Welch; Editing by Ron Popeski)